G-Node/nix/docs/storing_data.md

 ## Extending datasets on the fly

-The dimensionality (aka known as rank) and the stored *DataType* of a *DataArray* are fixed.
+The dimensionality (aka rank) and the stored *DataType* of a *DataArray* are fixed.
 The actual size of the stored dataset, however, can be changed.
-This is often used when you acquire data e.g. during an experiment.
+This is often used when you acquire data continuously e.g. when recording during an experiment.

 The workflow would be: